-- (a) non-pecuniary interests as defined by the Council's Code of Conduct for Councillors; - (b) pecuniary interests as defined by the Council's Code of Conduct for Councillors; and - (c) notice under Section 106 Local Government Finance Act 1992 nonpayment of Community Charge or Council Tax.
+- (a) non-pecuniary interests as defined by the Council's Code of Conduct for Councillors; - (b) pecuniary interests as defined by the Council's Code of Conduct for Councillors; and - (c) notice under Section 106 Local Government Finance Act 1992 non-payment of Community Charge or Council Tax. - 4.
+To receive the Mayor's Announcements.